Minsu386/til/GRC/Quiz.md

  Who is responsible for ensuring the integrating of information security management processes with strategic and operational planning processes within an organization?
    a) Chief Information Officer (CIO)

+What role do non-adversarial threat sources play in information security?
+  a) They refer to natural disasters or erroneous actions taken by individuals in the course of executing their everyday responsibilities

+What are the basic components of System-Specific Policy?
+  a)